-UE4 subscribers are permitted to post engine code snippets (up to 30 lines) in a public forum, but only for the purpose of discussing the content of the snippet.
+UE4 licensees are permitted to post engine code snippets (up to 30 lines) in a public forum, but only for the purpose of discussing the content of the snippet.

 What happens when I send feedback to Epic?

 Epic welcomes your feedback and code or other content submissions.
-If you send code and/or content to us, you need to have all the necessary the rights to send it to us.
+If you send code and/or content to us, you need to have all the necessary rights to send it to us.
 However you send it, we will own it, and can (but don't have to) use it in the engine.
 Regardless of whether we use it, you can still use it (as long as it is in a way allowed by the EULA).

 At any given time you are welcome to see our development roadmap and vote on the features you’re most interested in seeing next!